pbouzakis/spak/doc/app-actions-and-events.md

 ## App Actions

-Action is a command that represent a single use case of a user story or feature.
+Action is a command that represents a single use case of a user story or feature.
-Typically a feature and functionality will be written across a family of objects, it is the action that brings these objects together acting as a coordinator.
+Typically, a feature and functionality will be written across a family of objects and it is the action that brings these objects together, acting as a coordinator.

 An action must have an `exec` method that accepts an object of options.
 In addition, a `componentName` must be specified so that when an action is specified with the bootstrapper, it has a name that other modules can refer to when dispatching.